razi-rais/blockchain-workshop/multi-sig-wallet/README.md

      * After: ```0x7065cb48000000000000000000000000583031d1113ad414f02576bd6afabfb302140225```

 ## Making a call to submitTransaction
 In Remix, expand the ```submitTransaction``` method and populate the input fields.
+Remember you need to an onwer to submit this tranaction.
 Make sure your input looks like:

 * destination: ```0x692a70d2e424a56d2c6c27aa97d1a86395877b3a```
 * value: ```0```